 - You ship perishable goods.
 Perishables can’t stand delays, which sometimes may occur when using the scheme.

-- You don’t want to constantly stay in touch with the carrier.
-If you’re not partnering with a reliable 3PL, you will most likely have to deal with carriers a lot to ensure shipping runs properly.
+- You don’t want to stay in touch with the carrier constantly.
+If you’re not partnering with a reliable 3PL, you will likely have to deal with carriers a lot to ensure shipping runs appropriately.

-After all, a drop trailer program can be a smart solution considering the hours of service regulations.
-Make sure to define whether you really need this method for your specific shipping needs.
+After all, a drop trailer program can be an intelligent solution considering the hours of service regulations.
+Define whether you need this method for your specific shipping needs.